City of Binghamton New York

 Binghamton City Hall participates in New Visions with student placements in departments that include the Mayor's Office and Corporation Counsel.

-OurSpace at Recreation Park opened in June 2016 as the largest fully accessible playground in New York State.
+Located in Recreation Park, 103 Laurel Avenue on Binghamton's West Side.
+OurSpace opened in June of 2016 as the largest fully accessible playground in New York State.

 The playground's mission is to encourage and engage the community, with a focus on those with special needs, in physical and social activity by providing opportunities for individuals of all ages and abilities to explore and socialize.

 The 16,000 square-foot playground incorporates a variety of accessible features for people of all ages and abilities.
-It includes ramps throughout the playground, a swing designed for wheelchairs, a fully accessible merry-go-round, transfer stations, sensory gardens and a smooth surface.
+It includes ramps throughout the playground from bottom to top of the structure, a swing designed for wheelchairs, a fully accessible merry-go-round, transfer stations, sensory gardens and a smooth surface.
+OurSpace was and is a collaboration between the City of Binghamton Parks & Recreation Department and the our local community.

 In 2017, the City of Binghamton won the award for Exceptional Park Design for OurSpace from the Central New York Recreation and Parks Society, the official leisure service industry organization for a 13-county region.

-The City of Binghamton owns and operates 36 parks spread throughout the City for residents and visitors to enjoy.
-Binghamton parks offer a wide range of recreational opportunities for all ages and abilities, including pools, playgrounds, ball fields, basketball courts, tennis courts, a skate park, a dog park, pickle ball courts, trails, forested areas and, of course, carousels.
-OurSpace at Recreation Park is the largest fully accessible playground in New York State.
+The City of Binghamton owns and operates 38 parks throughout the City for residents and visitors to enjoy.
+Offering a wide range of recreational opportunities for all ages and abilities, including pools, playgrounds, ball fields, basketball courts, tennis courts, a skate park, a dog park, pickle ball courts, trails, forested areas and, of course, carousels.
+Year round Facilities include a Senior Recreation Center and a Youth Recreation Center.

 All parks are open from dawn to dusk and free to the public.

-For more information and a full list of City parks and their locations, please visit the Parks & Recreation webpage.
+For more information please visit the Parks & Recreation webpage.

-Safety Town is a national safety education program sponsored locally by the Binghamton Parks&Recreation Department.
-It is open to children entering kindergarten and first grade.
+Safety Town is a national safety education program sponsored locally by the Binghamton Parks & Recreation Department.
+It is open to children ages 5–7.

-The interactive program features presenters who speak to the children about various safety topics, including:
+The interactive program features guest presenters who speak to the children about various safety topics, including:

 - Car and pedestrian safety (presentation by a crossing guard)